-Student loan forgiveness for nurses have different requirements depending on the forgiveness program, but generally, an individual can have a portion of their student loan debt forgiven after fulfilling specific service criteria.
+Student loan forgiveness programs for nurses have different requirements, and there are a huge number of programs.
+Generally, an individual can have a portion of their student loan debt forgiven after fulfilling specific service criteria.

 Public Service Loan Forgiveness

-What are the qualifications for PSLF?
+What are the qualifications for Public Service Loan Forgiveness?

 What are qualifying organizations?

-- Any federal, state, local, or tribal government organization
+- Any federal, state, local or tribal government organization.

-- Not-for-profit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code
+- OR not-for-profit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code.

-- Other types of not-for-profit organizations that are not tax-exempt under Section 501(c)(3) of the Internal Revenue Code, if their primary purpose is to provide certain types of qualifying public services
+- OR other types of not-for-profit organizations that are not tax-exempt under Section 501(c)(3) of the Internal Revenue Code, if their primary purpose is to provide certain types of qualifying public services.

-What repayment programs qualify for PSLF?
+What loan repayment programs qualify for Public Service Loan Forgiveness?